RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 As for the other cancellation peaks, the 30th of March is explained through **external travel restrictions** - such as the recent announcement on Germany's lockdown and UK's official advise for their citizens to avoid any type of travel.

 Another factor identified as significant towards the third cancellation peak relates to the **Danish borders opening** announced for the 15th of June.
 As the border opened for a limited number of countries, and a 6 nights minimum stay requirement was in place, it is seen to have driven the behaviour of travellers that did not fit the criteria to cancel their travel booking.

+Given that news were collected up until end June, no factors have been identified for the cancellation levels recorded on July 9th.